vansteensellab/tagmapAnalyseR/README.md

 ## Contact / Support

-Reach out through the issues section or reach out directly toscgen the [author](https://github.com/krademaker).
+Reach out through the issues section or reach out directly to the [author](https://github.com/krademaker).